hf/quicpipe/README.md

 **Signaling**: WebRTC requires that peers figure out a way to discover (i.e. dial) each other.
 This is often done over SIP and requires non-trivial and sometimes expensive infrastructure to set up well.
-With Quicket signaling is "built in" and is based on regular HTTP3 requests.
+With Quicpipe signaling is "built in" and is based on regular HTTP3 requests.
 At this time there's no official request/response encoding standard but applications can design it to be as complex as they choose, and can use text or binary encodings as well.